 - High energy performance label: Effinergie +

 - LEED ("Building design and construction: Core and Shell Development") from the U.S. Green Building Council - certified Platinum

 - BREEAM International (New Construction) - Outstanding level

 A word about the architects

 Denis Valode (1946) and Jean Pistre (1951) founded their agency in 1977.
-In 20 years, it becomes one of the most important in France.
-One of the reasons for its success was the reconstruction of the Lainé warehouses in Bordeaux and then the construction of the L'Oréal factory in Aulnay-sous-Bois.
-Today, the two architects are particularly involved in the design of towers - in Saint-Denis, Lyon, Beijing and Bombay - and sustainable development.
+In 20 years, it became one of the most important in France.
+This success was due, among other things, to the reconstruction of the Lainé warehouses in Bordeaux and the construction of the L'Oréal factory in Aulnay-sous-Bois.
+Today, the two architects are particularly involved in the design of high-rise buildings - in Saint-Denis, Lyon, Beijing and Bombay - and sustainable development.

 Click to enlarge

 Did you know?

 The 167-meter high tower received the Geste d'Or Architecture, Innovation and Material award in 2020.
 This award recognizes the innovative construction techniques used, the bold architecture and the glass envelope of the tower.